danielnewbury/governed_systems/README.md

 │   └── setup-gpg-identity.sh
 └── README.md

-Here’s a tight, accurate description you can use verbatim.
-It explains *what the system is* without marketing fluff and without underselling the discipline you’ve built.

 ---

 This repository implements a governed Terraform bootstrap system designed to establish a secure, auditable control plane for infrastructure management.